-Ticks are not getting the memo, nor are they staying 6 feet away from us.
-As we try to social distance from people while going for run, hike or walk, let’s not forget about yet another threat, the dangers of ticks.
+Ticks are not getting the memo about social distancing, nor are they staying 6 feet away from us.
+As we plan for the warmer weather with outdoor running, hiking or walking, let’s not forget about yet another threat, the dangers of ticks.
 This year we are learning that deer ticks, which carry Lyme disease, are predicted to be out in abundance.
 In turn it could account for one of the worst tick seasons on record.
 Great.
 The good news is that most tick bites don’t expose people to Lyme Disease.
 Deer ticks (also found on other animals), however, do.

 AFC Urgent Care Danbury is here to help you social distance from a deer tick during COVID-19, and guide you towards steps to take if bitten by a deer tick.